NCAR/DART/observations/obs_converters/even_sphere/README.rst

    of the point.
 #.
 The choice of the y and angle for each point is where the magic enters the algorithm.
    They are derived from the Fibonacci or Golden Spiral formula (derived elsewhere).

+..
+[1] The Golden Section spiral algorithm
+    http://www.softimageblog.com/archives/115 is used to determine the horizontal spacing.